Lagrangian Index Policy for Restless Bandits with Average Reward: Learning Algorithms for Lagrangian Index

+\begin{proof} The difference between Algorithms 1 and 2 is in the sampling scheme for $U_n, n \geq 0$.
+The only requirement for our convergence argument where sampling plays a key role is that

+This is ensured in both cases by the irreducibility condition on the Markov chain and the $\epsilon$-randomization of controls, which are common to both schemes.
+The rest of the proof is the same as in Theorem~\ref{thm:A1}. \end{proof}

 We would like to note that Algorithms~\ref{tab1}~and~\ref{tab2} are significantly simpler and use less memory than the reinforcement learning algorithm in \cite{Avrachenkov2} for the Whittle index.
-This is due to the fact that we do not need to use a reference state and many copies of Q-table.
+This is due to the fact that we do not need to use a reference state and many copies of the Q-table.

-\section{Deep Q-Learning for Lagrangian Indices}
+\subsection{Deep Q-Learning for Lagrangian Indices}

 Till now we have used tabular Q-learning for learning Q-values and ultimately the Lagrangian indices.
 Now, let us use the Deep Q-Learning Network (DQN) \cite{Minh1,Mnih2} for approximation of the Q values.
 This will especially be useful in cases where the state space is large.
 A complete scheme of how our DQN algorithm works can be found in Algorithm~\ref{tab:DQN}.
-We note that in comparison with the DQN schemes for WIP \cite{Pagare,Robledo1,Robledo2}, the DQN for LIP has a much simpler architecture and as a result numerically more stable and simpler to tune.
-This is because the DQN algortihms for WIP \cite{Pagare,Robledo1,Robledo2} require extra input for the reference state.
+We note that in comparison with the DQN schemes for WIP \cite{Pagare,Robledo1,Robledo2}, the DQN for LIP has a much simpler architecture and as a result is numerically more stable and simpler to tune.
+This is because the DQN algortihms for WIP \cite{Pagare,Robledo1,Robledo2} require extra input for the reference state (recall that Whittle index is a function of the reference state in addition to the current state of the Markov chain.).

 In the case of homogeneous arms, one-dimensional input to NN suffices, which represents the state of the arm.
 In the case of heterogeneous arms, a two-dimensional input to NN is used.
 The first dimension is used to give information about the type of arm, and the second dimension specifies the state of the arm.
 The neural network outputs are the Q-values for both possible actions.
 The actions are taken in an $\epsilon$-greedy fashion.
 Namely, the probability for exploration $\epsilon$ is initialized as one and then, at the end of every iteration, is reduced by the exploration-decay factor.
 The min value of $\epsilon$ is set to be 0.01.